 Cultures of Place

-Cultures of Place is a celebratory showcase of exhibitions, installations, performances, workshops, podcasts, talks and discussion about place, taking place 24th June - 4th July 2022.
+Cultures of Place was a celebratory showcase of exhibitions, installations, performances, workshops, podcasts, talks and discussion about place, taking place 24th June - 4th July 2022.

 Temporary Contemporary: Creating vibrant spaces to support the conditions for creative and cultural activity